 As an Airbnb host, it is crucial that you have plenty of protection, as you are having many people come in and out of your rental.
 While normally things run smoothly, you do not want to run into the issue of an incident occurring and have to deal with the stressful aftermath.

 Having the appropriate insurance safeguards, you against these kinds of situations that the Airbnb programs do not fully protect against.
 It is important to find what works best for you.
+Check out our best insurance options for hosts here.

 A step I have taken as an Airbnb Superhost has been to insure myself with Proper Insurance.
 They are the leading short-term rental insurance that has over 30,000 policies that are applicable in all 50 states.